matrix-org/synapse/README.rst

 is purely to authenticate and track 3PID logins and publish end-user public keys.

-You can host your copy of Sydent, but this will prevent you from reaching other users in the Matrix ecosystem via their email address, and prevent them from finding you.
+You can host your own copy of Sydent, but this will prevent you from reaching other users in the Matrix ecosystem via their email address, and prevent them from finding you.
 We therefore recommend that you use one of the centralized identity servers at ``https://matrix.org`` or ``https://vector.im`` for now.